Post Updated 26/05/2021 12:45 BST

 - Outline the business

 Begin by outlining your business.
-Avoid jargon.
-Explain what you do, your history and intended direction.
+Explain what you do, why you do it, your history and intended direction, avoiding jargon.
 This helps to inform the website and the market it will be competing in.
-It allows us to explore competitor’s choices and start thinking about achieving the business objectives rather than visual expectations.
-It is also more time efficient if these facts are presented upfront.
+It allows the agency to explore competitor’s choices and starts by thinking about achieving the business objectives rather than visual expectations.
+It is also lends to a more efficient process when these facts are presented upfront.

 - Current digital presence

-Detail your businesses current digital presence.
-This includes social media channels and existing websites.
-This allows us to see your branding/positioning efforts to date and how we can build on that – and perhaps synchronise the channels to a consistent theme.
+Detail your business’ current digital presence.
+This includes all the social media channels you use and any existing websites.
+This allows us to see your brand’s position to date and how we can build on that.

 - The project goal; what does success look like?

-Go on to explain why you’re asking for web design work.
-Is there a message you want the website to convey, and why?
+Explain why you’re asking for web design work.
+Is there a particular message you want the website to convey, and why?
 Are you creating a digital presence for your customers, or giving them more content to engage with?
-Does success mean many new users or serving a smaller, solid base?
+Does success mean many new users or serving a smaller, niche base?
 Is the web design work awareness based?

 - What is the context of the web design work?

 Even if the task is to reinvent the brand, it is useful to have the old documents.
-This is good for consistency and knowing what to change or keep.
+This is good for consistency, and will give a good indication on what to change or keep.

 - What is your target market?

-At this point, it should be relatively clear for us to tell, but there can be surprises.
-Detail your target market and the priority audience of that target market.
-Include the geographics, demographics and whether it is business-to-user, business-to-business, age, gender, income etc. This information will help us choose a style for the website that embraces the experience level of its users and their most likely access point (mobile, tablet, laptop etc.).
+At this point, it should be relatively clear for them to tell, but clarity is important .
+Detail your target market and their priorities.
+Be sure to include their location, demographic and whether it is business-to-user, business-to-business, and the clients age, gender, income etc. This information will help us choose a style for the website that embraces the preference of its users and their most likely access point (mobile, tablet, laptop etc.).